abouhid/youtube_project/README.md

 # Project Name

-> This is the first project of the Microverse Program, which focus on aplying CSS and Html knowledge to recreate the a Youtube webpage.
+> This is the first project of the Microverse Program, which focus on applying CSS and Html knowledge to recreate the a Youtube webpage.

 ![screenshot](./images/youtube.png)